|

 If you wish to elimnate this possibility, it is safe to

-routinely call H5open
+routinely call H5open before an application

 starts working with the library as there are no damaging